Feast your eyes on a collection of 130 sumptuous treasures from the Palace of Versailles at this exclusive to Canberra exhibition.

 Prepare yourself for an epic exhibition that embodies the opulence, luxury and beauty of a period central to French history, bringing life to the reign of three kings, their queens and mistresses.
 From the iconic gardens to the rich paintings, from sumptuous rooms to the golden details, from Louis XIV to Marie Antoinette, this exhibition is the greatest cultural experience this summer.

-Master Perfumer Francis Kurkdjian will also create a unique scent made specifically to perfume the entrance of the Versailles exhibition based on King Louis XIV’s favourite flower.
+Master Perfumer Francis Kurkdjian has created a unique scent made specifically to perfume the entrance of the Versailles exhibition based on King Louis XIV’s favourite flower.

 The NGA announced international award-winning performer Tina Arena as the official ambassador for the opulent exhibition.
 As the first Australian to receive a French Knighthood of the Order of Merit, Ms Arena said she is honoured to be telling the world about this historic show.